SarikaBhosale11/Library-Management-Spring/README.md

      - Development/Testing Stratergy
      A.  1. com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_NoBooksAvailableCondition() was written and it was  failing as there was no application logic was exist.
-         2. with flow implementation test case was passed for empty list.
+            With flow implementation test case was passed for empty list.
-         3. Then com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition() was written and as it was failing as we had only empty book list.
+         2. Then com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition() was written and as it was  failing as we had only empty book list.
+It passsed over time when DataHelper class was implemeted to return dummy data.
-         4. it passsed over time when DataHelper class was implemeted to return dummy data.
+		 3. com.hexad.library.managment.service.TestBookServiceImplementor.testGetAvailableBooks_booksAvailableCondition_ForZeroCopies() was written.
+Intially it failed as BookServiceImplementor.getLibraryData() method was not checking for number of ccpies available.
+Check was added in method and test case passed.

      B. Integration Test case.
         SpringBoot Test was written to call REST service and check if book list is written.